naninovel/docs/docs/api/index.md

 Spawns a special effect prefab stored in `./Resources/Naninovel/FX` resources folder.

 #### Parameters

 <div class="config-table">

 Name | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Path</span> | String |
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Path</span> | String | Path to the prefab to spawn.
-params | String[] |
-wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+params | String[] | Parameters to set when initializing the prefab.
+Requires the prefab to have a `Naninovel.Actions.Spawn.IInitializable` component attached the root object. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
 Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
+See `@if` action for the expression syntax reference.

 </div>